cupecups/cupecups/README.md

 ## 📝 About My Work

-My work revolves around **Hackintosh**, **Jailbreaking**, **PLaystation** and **OpenCore**, creating some tricky how to run macOS on non-Apple hardware with unparalleled performance.
+My work revolves around **Hackintosh**, **Jailbreaking**, **Playstation** and **OpenCore**, creating some tricky how to run macOS on non-Apple hardware with unparalleled performance.
 Whether it's optimizing bootloaders or crafting utilities, I'm dedicated to open-source excellence and make it everything is fun and freedom.

 ---